 Wis.
-Statute NR 120.08 outlines the assessment, program implementation, and program evaluation guidelines for watershed plans.
-Watershed plans shall be prepared for all priority watersheds in Wisconsin.30 Active Watershed Plans address nine key elements that are determined by the EPA to be critical for improving water quality.
+Adm.
+Code NR 120.08 outlines the assessment, program implementation, and program evaluation guidelines for watershed plans.
+Watershed plans shall be prepared for all priority watersheds in Wisconsin.
+Active Watershed Plans address nine key elements that are determined by the EPA to be critical for improving water quality.
 Some of the key elements include identifying the source of pollutants, describing nonpoint source management measures, educational outreach, creating an implementation schedule, setting criteria for measurable milestones, and water quality monitoring.
 Nine key element plans guide the development of TMDL Implementation plans, land and water resource management plans, and water protection plans to reach performance standards to meet water quality standards consistent with Wis.
-Statute NR 151.
+Adm.
+Code NR 151.
 Table 2 shows the ten watersheds that span the Fox Cities Planning Area.
-The five watersheds within the Lower Fox River Water Basin have an active watershed plan and approved TMDL.
-The table also shows the acres of each watershed within the four SSAs.
+The table shows the acres of each within the four SSAs.
 Map 5 displays the Watersheds within the sewer service areas.